DASA-Design/PyDASA/README.md

       1. domain.py unit conversion handler/manager for the the matrix UnitsManager, OUT OF SCOPE for now!!!❌
       2. framework.py: contaons de DimFramework class to manage and control the DimMatrix in the solving process. ✅
-      3. influence.py: contains the SensitivityHandler class for understanding variance in the coefficients. ✅
-      4. model.py: contains de DimMatrix class to solve de dimensional matrix. ✅
+      3. model.py: contains de DimMatrix class to solve de dimensional matrix. ✅
-      5. phenomena.py: has the main Solver() class of the project 🔶👨‍💻
-      6. practical.py contains the SimulationManager class to control all the montecartlo simulations of all data 🔶👨‍💻⚠️ WORKING HERE⚠️

       ---
+   6. **handler**

+      1. influence.py: contains the SensitivityHandler class for understanding variance in the coefficients. ✅
+      2. phenomena.py: has the main Solver() class of the project 🔶👨‍💻
+      3. practical.py contains the SimulationManager class to control all the montecartlo simulations of all data 🔶👨‍💻⚠️ WORKING HERE⚠️

+      ---
-   6. **utils**
+   7. **utils**

       1. config.py: contains all global and shared variables for the analysis. ✅
       2. default.py contains all the default stuff needed for custom datastructures + other functionalities, usefull in the future!!! ✅